sitemill/craft-auto-pdf/README.md

 ## Requirements

-This plugin requires Craft CMS 3.6 or later, as well as Imagick and Ghostscript.
+This plugin requires Craft CMS 3.6 or later, Imagick, and Ghostscript.

+This plugin makes use of [spatie/pdf-to-image](https://github.com/spatie/pdf-to-image), if you have issues with Ghostscript see [common issues](https://github.com/spatie/pdf-to-image#issues-regarding-ghostscript).

 ## Installation